 Education, Training and Skills

 Database reporting analysts typically need a bachelor’s degree in Computer Information Systems or a related field for entry-level positions.
 With experience, professionals can seek SQL Server and/or BI certifications to strengthen their knowledge base.
-DB analysts who hope to attain higher-level responsibilities or senior titles can pursue a Master of Science in Information Technology with a concentration in Database Administration.
+DB analysts who hope to attain higher-level responsibilities or senior titles can pursue a Master’s degree in Information Technology.

 Database reporting analysts require a combination of technical and soft skills to be successful.
 Generally, they are expected to be proficient with programs and tools such as Microsoft SQL Server and Microsoft Reporting Services Tools, as well as Business Intelligence solutions such as Tableau or Sisense